sphinx-doc/sphinx/doc/usage/domains/python.rst

    .. rst:directive:option:: platform: platforms
       :type: comma separated list

-      Indicate platforms which the module is available (if it is available on all platforms, the option should be omitted).
+      Indicate platforms on which the module is available (if it is available on all platforms, the option should be omitted).
 The keys are short identifiers; examples that are in use include "IRIX", "Mac", "Windows" and "Unix".
 It is important to use a key which has already been used when